Development Cost Charges (DCCs) Update for Parks

 Explain this to me.
 If I have 20 hectares of rural residential land and I subdivide in to 20 parcels which is the minimum size allowed in most cases, I have to give 5% of that land to park dedication.
 That's one hectare.
 By your own calculations, that's worth $1,644.300 (where did that insanely inflated number come from!?).
 I now have 19 lots to sell and for each one of those I have to pay $12,790.00, a huge portion of which is for you to buy land (a targeted 20 hectares over 15 years I think).
 Why is the 1 ha of land I just gave you not calculated in to the 20 ha of land you are acquiring??
 It looks to me like for 19 families, we are giving you close to 2 million dollars for park and you are double dipping.
 This is outrageous.
 Why is council considering this??

-Cole asked about 3 years ago
+Cole asked almost 4 years ago

 Thank you for your question and comments.
 Council will receive your input for consideration.